-It was as though my time there was spent hiding in the shadows, slipping into the background whenever possible and doing my best to become invisible.
+It was as though my time there was spent hiding in the shadows and doing my best to become invisible.
 I spent every day trying hard to get through it, without drawing attention to myself.

-By the time I left school, I was at a point where I had absolutely no self confidence, was suffering terrible Social Anxiety and I’d lost all interest in pursuing any sort of life outside of my close knit friends and family.
+By the time I left school, I was at a point where I had absolutely no self confidence, was suffering terrible Social Anxiety and I’d lost all interest in pursuing any sort of life outside.

-It was incredibly difficult to start a conversation with anyone, including people I already knew and I believed I was destined never to make new friends, or develop a lasting romantic relationship with anyone.
+It was incredibly difficult to start a conversation with anyone.
+I believed I was destined never to make new friends, or develop a lasting romantic relationship with anyone.

 I was a total introvert.
-I would explain to my friends and family that I enjoyed my own company, and I relished the opportunity to spend time alone.
-All the time wishing I was confident enough to go out socializing and having fun with them.
+I would explain to my friends and family that I enjoyed spending time alone.
+All the time wishing I was confident enough to go out and have fun.

-As time went on, my social anxiety even stopped me from answering the telephone in case I didn’t know the caller, and I wouldn’t even sing ‘Happy Birthday’ to my children in our own home, for fear of being judged!
+As time went on, my social anxiety even stopped me from answering the telephone and I wouldn’t sing ‘Happy Birthday’ to my children in our own home, for fear of being judged!

 The Pivotal Moment